ucsf-wynton/wynton-website-hpc/docs/get-started/duo-signup.md

 In order to authenticate via 2FA, you will first have to register your Duo 2FA setup with {{ site.cluster.name }}.
 Since they are different 2FA systems, you have to do complete this registration regardless whether or not you have already a registered Duo 2FA for the UCSF VPN.
 Below are detailed instruction on how to register 2FA for {{ site.cluster.name }}.

-_Comment_: If you are asked to 'Please contact your help or support desk' during the Duo 2FA registration, please contact the [{{ site.cluster.name }} admins] (do _not_ contact the UCSF IT Service Desk).
+_Comment_: If you are asked to 'Please contact your help or support desk' during the Duo 2FA registration, please contact the [{{ site.cluster.name }} support staff] (do _not_ contact the UCSF IT Service Desk).

 _Note, during the October 14-27 test phase, the below will work only on **{{ site.login2.hostname }}** and **{{ site.transfer2.hostname }}**._

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
 We recommend that you read through the below instructions before starting the registration. <strong>You can only register once and you cannot reconfigure your 2FA setup afterwards</strong>.
-The only way to update the settings is to contact the {{ site.cluster.name }} admins to reset your 2FA setup.
+The only way to update the settings is to contact the {{ site.cluster.name }} support staff to reset your 2FA setup.
 </div>